bcylin/NEUPagingSegmentedControl/README.md

 ### Install Manually

-* Copy files in the `Class` directory to an iOS project.
+* Copy files in the `Source` directory to an iOS project.

 ## License